Tomasz11111/MKDTranslations/README.md

 # MKDTranslations
-Responsive website for translator and teacher under construction status 80% completed
+Draft responsive website for translator and teacher under construction status 80% completed

 you can see progress at www.mkdtranslations.com/wordpress